-Rivers and Torrents.
-The torrents which are passed between the foot of the hills and GHALOOM's are the Tussoo (Dissú of WILCOX), which separates Thumathaya from Deeling, the Lung and the O. Of these the Lung is the only one not fordable; the Mishmees cross it by suspension canes.
-I preferred constructing a rude bridge, which, as the torrent is divided by huge boulders, was neither a difficult nor a very tediout affair.
-The Tid-ding, which is of considerable size, is on the right bank of the river.
-The rills are frequent, especially towards the foot of the hills.
-I saw only one waterfall of any magnitude near the Tussoe! the body of water is not great, but the height of the fall is certainly one hundred feet.
-The Lokit itself beyond the Lung is of no great size, the average breadth of the stream at that sesson being from forty to fifty yards.
-At GHALOOM's its depth did not appear to exceed thirty feet.
-It is a curious fact, its temperature is lower than that of any of its Although I have not seen the Dibong, judging from the comparatively small size of the Lohit, the probability is much in favor of the former carrying off the waters of the Tean-poo.-PRIMSONG indeed informed me that the Lohit above the Ghaloom Pance (Ghaloom Thee of WILCOX) is an insignificant mountain stream.
+The torrents which are passed between the foot of the hills and Ghaloom's, are the Tussoo (Dissú of Wilcox), which separates Thumathaya from Deeling, the Lung, and the O. Of these, the Lung is the only one not fordable; the Mishmees cross it by suspension canes; I preferred constructing a rude bridge, which, as the torrent is divided by huge boulders, was neither a difficult nor a very tedious affair.
+The Tid-ding, which is of considerable size, is on the right The rills are frequent, especially towards the foot of the bank of the river. hills.
+I only saw one waterfall of any magnitude near the Tussoo: the body of water is not great, but the height of the fall is certainly one hundred feet.
+The Lohit itself, beyond the Lung, is of no great size, the average breadth of the stream at that season being from forty to fifty yards; at Ghaloom's, its depth did not appear to exceed thirty feet: it is a curious fact, its temperature is lower than that of any of its tributaries.
+Although I have not seen the Dibong, judging from the comparatively small size of the Lohit, the probability is much in favour of the former carrying off the waters of the Tsan-poo. indeed, informed me that the Lohit above the Ghaloom Panee (Ghaloom Thee of Wilcox) is an insignificant mountain-stream.

-Altitude of Mountains.
-Of the height of the various ridges surmounted I can give no idea: the only thermometer I had was unfortunately broken before my arrival at the kind.
-The highest I visited was Lamplang-thaya; the next in height Thumathaya: on both these snow occasionally collects during the cold months.
-The western face of the latter is completely bare towards its summit, the eastern being covered with tree jungle.
-Of the former, the upper third is completely naked; and two efforts to complete its ascent were fruitless.
+Of the height of the various ridges surmounted, I can give no idea: the only thermometer I had was, unfortunately, broken before my arrival at the kund.
+The highest I visited was Lamplang-thaya; the next in height, Thumathaya: on both these, snow occasionally collects during the cold months.
+The western face of the latter is completely bare towards its summit, the eastern being covered with tree-jungle.
+Of the former, the upper third is competely naked; and two efforts to complete its ascent were fruitless.

-Geology.
-Of the geology of these hills I am unfortunately incompetent to judge; nor was I ever enabled to make a satisfactory collection, owing to the impossibility of procuring additional carriage.
+Of the geology of these hills, I am, unfortunately, incompetent to judge;

+nor was I ever enabled to make a satisfactory collection, owing to the impossibility of procuring additional carriage.

-Zoology.
-The subjects presented by the animal kingdom are certainly not extensive either in number of species or of individuals.
-I observed no wild quadrupeds except monkeys and an occasional squirrel; no tigers exist, but bears are represented as tolerably numerous.
-The number of birds which I succeeded in procuring barely amounted to species.
+The subjects presented by the animal kingdom are certainly not extensive, either in number of species, or of individuals.
+I observed no wild quadrupeds, except monkeys, and an occasional squirrel; no tigers exist, but bears are represented as tolerably numerous.

-Botany.
-Of the botany it is not my intention here to give an extended account.
-It is sufficient to state that it appears to have similar features with other portions of the Sub-Himalayan ranges.
-I did not reach the region of fir trees, but I could plainly distinguish by the telescope the existence of very extensive forests on the loftier ranges to the eastward.
-The families that have the most numerous representatives are Composite, Urticea, Baleaminea, Cyathandiacea, Acanthacea, Graminea and Filices.
-The most interesting, chiefly from the indicating elevation, or from their being usually associated with climates similar to that of northern Europe, are Ranunculacea, including that valuable drug the Mishmes-Testa, and the celebrated poison Fumareacea, Violacia, Camelliacea, Hamamelidia, including the Bucklandia and Sedqwickia, Gentianea, Vacciniacea, Campanulacea, Thymalea, Juglandea, Cupulifera.
-The most unique plants is a new genus of Raffleseacea, like its gigantic neighbour of the Malayan Archipelago, a parasite, on the root of a species of vine.
+Of the botany, it is not my intention here to give an extended account.
+It is sufficient to state, that it appears to have similar features with other portions of the Sub-Himálayan ranges.
+I did not reach the region of fir trees, but I could plainly distinguish, by the telescope, the existence of very extensive forests on the loftier ranges to the eastward.
+The families that have the most numerous representatives are, Compositæ, Urticæ, Balsamineæ, Cyathandiaceæ, Acanthaceæ, Gramineæ, and Filices.
+The most interesting, chiefly from their indicating elevation, or from their being usually associated with climates similar to that of northern Europe, are, Ranunculaceæ, including that valuable drug the Mishmee-Teeta, and the celebrated poison Bee; Fumareaceæ, Violaceæ, Camelliaceæ, Hamamelidiæ, including the Bucklandia and Sedgwickia; Gentianeæ, Vacciniaceæ, Campanulaceæ, Thymaleæ, Juglandeæ, Cupuliferæ.
+The most unique plants is a new genus of Rafflesiaceæ, like its gigantic neighbour of the Malayan Archipelago, a parasite, on the root of a species of vine.